vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

 * Currently we have little validation on branding requirements.
 Is specifying the idp name enough for users to understand how to log in?
 * How many users will be blocked on using this feature until they can have a company name and logo on the login page?
-* Should we allow admins or users to decide to use the web ui with the pinniped cli, or is it sufficient for us to determine it based on presence/absence of tty?

 ## Implementation Plan
 While this work is intended to supplement the dynamic client work, parts of it